Ukraine has officially reopened for tourism on June 15, 2020, lifting the entry ban for foreigners and resuming commercial flights.

 Currently all foreigners under normal immigration policies are permitted to enter, but the country they enter from will determine their entry requirements.

-*CLOSURE ALERT: Ukraine is shutting its borders for all tourism and foreign arrivals from August 29 to at least September 28, to help curb rising cases throughout the nation.
+On August 29 Ukraine shut borders for 30 days all tourism and foreign arrivals to help curb rising cases throughout the nation.